 Privacy, and security: Whenever we design a Component it’s a good idea to get input from the privacy community.
 We strive to reach out to the Privacy Interest Group (PING), as well as the Design Justice Community for a consentful tech analysis.
 [TODO: add discussion of consent]

 Add more clarity around what to do here

 Architectural coherence: After incorporating feedback from other standards groups, we seek high-level input from TAG about how the component fits into the technical architecture of the web platform.
-You can open an issue here.
+You can open a W3C Tag design review issue.

-Browser Implementers: It's a good idea at this point to start getting feedback from folks who might be implementing support for this (either directly or via the runtime), and get their reactions.
-You can find some guidance on who to talk to at https://wpc.guide/who-to-talk-to/#browser-engines.
+Browser Implementers: It’s a good idea at this point to start getting feedback from folks who might be implementing support for this (either directly or via the runtime), and get their reactions.
+You can find some guidance on who to talk to at the Web Platform Contribution Guide.

 Library authors: TODO